theforeman/theforeman.org/_posts/2020-10-05-how-to-write-a-new-foreman-ansible-module-in-20-lines-of-code.md

 Writing tests is tedious and annoying, but at the same time, a lot of bugs can be prevented if you have tests.
 Or could have been prevented, if there would have been tests ;-)

 In Foreman Ansible Modules, we mostly do integration tests -- unit testing modules is not really feasible.
-Those integration tests consist of an Ansible playbook that executes the module multiple times and analyses the results and a set of recorded API calls that can be used to replay the tests without having a full Foreman running, which saves a lot of resources when running the tests.
+Those integration tests consist of an Ansible playbook that executes the module multiple times and analyses the results and a set of recorded API calls that can be used to replay the tests without having a full Foreman running, which saves a lot of resources when running the tests and allows the tests to run in parallel.

 To write a test, just drop a new playbook into `tests/test_playbooks/` called `<module_name>.yml` -- so in our case `http_proxy.yml`.
 As this playbook will call the same module over and over again, we have established the practice to have a `tasks/<module_name>.yml` file with the whole module invocation and then simply include it in the main playbook using `import_tasks`.